EU rejects accusations of 'vaccine nationalism'

 Britain’s foreign minister Dominic Raab has written to Michel to “set the record straight” and a representative of the EU’s delegation to the UK has been summoned to a meeting at the Foreign Office, officials confirmed.

+“Glad if the UK reaction leads to more transparency & increased exports, to EU and third countries,” Michel said in a tweet on Tuesday evening.

-In a lengthy statement Michel laid out a defence of the bloc’s strategy.
+The dispute arose after Michel published a lengthy statement on Tuesday afternoon defending the bloc’s strategy.
 He said that without Europe, it would not have been possible to develop and produce several vaccines in less than a year, and EU solidarity had ensured that poorer countries of the bloc received their first doses.

 He took aim at the “highly publicised” supply of vaccines by China and Russia to other countries.